pulsar-edit/documentation/README.md

 - [ ] Ensure all sidebar descriptions are filled in
 - [ ] Add support for syntax highlighting
 - [ ] Design CSS to account for indented returns in the API view
-- [ ] Find a way to generate API docs from most recent Pulsar versions
+- [X] Find a way to generate API docs from most recent Pulsar versions
-- [ ] GHA to generate new Pulsar Docs once above is done
+- [X] GHA to generate new Pulsar Docs once above is done
+- [ ] Wait for `pulsardoc` to support Coffee and enable coffee based repos to document

 ## Style Guide